balderdashy/sails-docs/reference/Models.pubSub.md

 ### Notes
+- This is equivelent to blah blah in socket.io
-This method will be deprecated in an upcoming release.
+- This method will be deprecated in an upcoming release.
 Subscriptions should be called from the request object or socket themselves, not from the model.

 # .unsubscribe(req)
 ### Purpose